The Ultimate Guide to Jellyfin and *ARR Stack: Complete Media Server Setup

 21. TRaSH-Guides Integration: Recyclarr

 Recyclarr automatically syncs quality profiles, custom formats, and recommended settings from TRaSH-Guides to your Radarr and Sonarr instances.
-It ensures youโre always using the best practices for media quality.
+It ensures you are always using the best practices for media quality.

 Installation